PIMFA Consumer Duty & AI Roundtable: The New Operating Model for Good Outcomes 2026

 Matthew is a Fellow of the International Compliance Association (ICA) and is a member of the Chartered Institute for Securities & Investment (CISI).

-Michel Hardy
+Hardy Michel

 Building Marloo, the AI partner for financial advisers.
 Looking to join a happy, fast, focused team?
 We're hiring.